+These businesses have proven to be quite successful and have generated more than one trillion dollars for the economy.
+However, with the help of veteran business loans, veterans can grow their companies even more.
 If you’re a veteran, how you apply for a small business loan is particularly important.
-Since veterans are provided certain federal support programs, you should consider your options carefully.
-In addition, how you go about choosing a loan will depend on numerous factors such as your business history, credit score, revenue, overall financial health, and other factors.
+Since veterans are provided specific federal support programs, you should consider your options carefully.
+In addition, how you go about choosing a loan will depend on numerous factors, such as your:

 Everything You Need to Know About Applying for a Veteran Business Loan:

 1. Understand the Challenges that Veteran-Owned Small Businesses FaceDespite the large number of small business owners that are veterans, overall, business ownership is down for veterans.
 Since 2001, only 4.5 percent of service members have started their own businesses.
 In comparison, almost half of the veterans of World War II started their own businesses.
 In a report by Syracuse University, researchers concluded that access to capital was one of the biggest challenges for veteran entrepreneurs.
 Most veteran business owners agreed that lack of access to capital limited their ability to grow.
 At least part of the reason is that the current G.I. bill, unlike the previous one, doesn’t provide low-interest loans to start a veteran-owned business.
 Veteran-owned small businesses make up an essential part of the U.S. economy.
 Still, they also provide havens for returning veterans who benefit from working for someone that understands them.
 This makes it especially important for veterans to know their financing options.

 2. How to Select a Veteran Business LoanAs a veteran, you apply for a small business loan much like anyone else.
 For a traditional term loan, you’ll need financial statements, a well-thought-out business plan, and business documentation.
 If you’re interested in applying for an SBA loan, we’ll detail those steps below.